|

 While a film market dominated by There's Something

-About Mary and other lowbrow flicks might seem hostile to Zeffirelli's movies inspired by religion and high culture, the filmmaker says the opposite is true.
-"You're talking to
+About Mary and other lowbrow flicks might seem hostile to Zeffirelli's movies inspired by

 someone who's done 80 percent of his work based on